jruns/disable-ai/README.md

 Our goal is not to just hide AI-powered results on websites and search engines like other extensions, but to actually stop the browser or server requests that run behind the scenes.
 Otherwise resources are still consumed by AI to generate results, even if they are hidden visually.

 **Search Engines Supported:**
-Brave Search, DuckDuckGo, Ecosia, Google
+Brave Search, DuckDuckGo, Ecosia, Google, Qwant

 ## How to Install
 - Firefox and Firefox for Android: [Official Firefox Add-ons link](https://addons.mozilla.org/en-US/firefox/addon/disable-ai/)